sabinaadhikari20/sabinaadhikari/data.md

 - documenting the work, including data preprocessing steps, modeling techniques, and results, to ensure reproducibility and knowledge sharing within the team

 While I was working with the Data Engineering Team, my responsibilities included:
-- Building and maintaining data pipelines to extract, transform, and load (ETL) data from source systems to the data warehouse using Apache Airflow
+- building and maintaining data pipelines to extract, transform, and load (ETL) data from source systems to the data warehouse using Apache Airflow
 - ensuring the quality and integrity of data by implementing data validation rules, performing data profiling, and addressing data quality issues
 - assisting in the administration and maintenance of databases, including database monitoring, performance optimization, and troubleshooting
 - supporting data governance initiatives by implementing data security measures, ensuring compliance with data protection regulations, and assisting in the development of data privacy policies